The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: The Out-of-Distribution Problem in Explanations

-The OOD problem for explanations occurs when a counterfactual data point used to create or evaluate an explanation is out-of-distribution (OOD) to the model.
-Here, we take OOD to mean that the data point is not drawn from the data distribution used in training \cite{moreno2012unifying}.
-We focus on the OOD problem for creating explanations when giving our argument, but the argument covers explanation evaluation as well.
+The OOD problem for explanations occurs when a counterfactual input used to create or evaluate an explanation is out-of-distribution (OOD) to a model.
+Here, we take OOD to mean the input is not drawn from the data distribution used in training (or for finetuning, when a model is finetuned) \cite{moreno2012unifying}.
 In general, counterfactual data points used to produce FI explanations will be OOD because they contain feature values not seen in training, like a MASK token for a language model.
-A long line of past work raises concerns with this fact: \citet{zaidan_using_2007} note that using OOD counterfactual features can cause ``feature extraction to behave strangely.'' \citet{sundararajan_axiomatic_2017} and \citet{fong2017interpretable} suggest that using OOD inputs could lead to attribution ``artifacts,'' while \citet{yi2020information} comment that OOD inputs result in ``ill-defined [model] behavior.'' \citet{kim-etal-2020-interpretation} give a more specific argument, asserting that OOD counterfactuals cause the feature importance of an observed feature to be ``overestimated'' because models tend to assign lower predicted probabilities to OOD inputs.
-Meanwhile, \citet{hsieh2020evaluations} argue that both user-specified counterfactual features and marginalization approaches introduce an ``intrinsic bias'' to explanation evaluation, resulting either from the choice of counterfactual feature or the biases of the generative model used for marginalization.
-The closest argument to our own is presented by \citet{hooker_benchmark_2019}, who observe that using OOD counterfactuals makes it difficult to determine whether model performance degradation is caused by ``distribution shift'' or by the removal of information.
-Similar to the goal of ROAR \cite{hooker_benchmark_2019}, our proposed solution to the OOD problem also aims to align the train and test-time distributions, though our approach still allows for test-time evaluation of individual explanations.
-We next clarify what exactly makes distribution shift undesirable in the context of feature importance explanations.
+A long line of past work raises concerns with this fact \cite{zaidan_using_2007, sundararajan_2017_axiomatic, fong2017interpretable, chang2018explaining, hooker_benchmark_2019, kim-etal-2020-interpretation, hsieh2020evaluations, yi2020information, sundararajan2020many, janzing2020feature, qiu2021resisting, haug2021baselines, sanyal2021discretized, jethani2021have, vafa2021rationales}.
+The most concrete argument on the topic originates from \citet{hooker_benchmark_2019}, who observe that using OOD counterfactuals makes it difficult to determine whether model performance degradation is caused by ``distribution shift'' or by the removal of information.
+It is true that, for a given counterfactual, a model might have produced a different prediction if that counterfactual was in-distribution rather than out-of-distribution.
+But this is a question we cannot ask about a single, trained model, where there is no ambiguity about what causes a drop in model confidence when replacing features: the features in the input were replaced, and this changes \emph{that model's} prediction.
+If the counterfactual was in-distribution, we would be talking about a different model, with a different training distribution.
+Hence, we believe we need a stronger argument for why we should not use OOD counterfactuals when explaining a trained model's behavior.